adamtow/shortcut-app-framework/documentation.md

 ## Frequently Asked Questions

 ### Why put all this code into one shortcut?
 It’s too complex and takes too long to scroll through all of the code.
 Why not compartmentalize the functionality into smaller sets of shortcuts?
-If you plan on distributing your shortcuts to the public, I think it’s better to place all of your code into one shortcut rather than having the user to download (and maintain) several dependency shortcuts.
+If you plan on distributing your shortcuts to the public, I think it’s better to place all of your code into one shortcut rather than having the user download (and maintain) several dependency shortcuts.

 My hope is that the Shortcuts team at Apple addresses this in the future.
-Allowing shortcuts to be bundle or container for multiple shortcuts would go a long way towards creating small re-usable shortcuts that can be used across multiple shortcut applications.
+Allowing shortcuts to be a bundle or container for multiple shortcuts would go a long way towards creating small re-usable shortcuts that can be used across multiple shortcut applications.

-### Shortcuts are not as Powerful as what I can Create in Xcode.
+### Shortcuts are not as powerful as what I can create in Xcode.
 Of course, and I am not saying shortcut applications are.
 At the same time, can you efficiently and effectively program in Xcode while laying in bed or strolling in the park?
 You can’t lug your laptop everywhere you go like you can carry your iPhone.
 Can you make an app in 30 seconds in Xcode to select a group of photos from the user’s Photos Library and resize them for uploading to a website?

 >App Framework provides tools and design methodologies for creating complex applications just in Shortcuts.
 I wrote upwards of 30% of LaunchCuts, Cronios, and Inspector when away from my desk.

-The visual programming style of Shortcuts, coupled with the touch UI of iOS enables on-to-go mobile programming.
+The visual programming style of Shortcuts, coupled with the touch UI of iOS enables on-the-go mobile programming.
 Rather than trying to shoehorn decades of desktop programming tools into a phone or tablet interface, why not try to create new development tools and interfaces optimized for mobile and touch?
 And, where appropriate, port the best tools from desktop programming to the mobile environment.

->I’d rather have a beef-up version of Shortcuts than a port of Xcode to iOS.
+>I’d rather have a beefed-up version of Shortcuts than a port of Xcode to iOS.

 ***